-On September 1, 2010, the School entered into a non-cancelable operating lease for office and classroom space expiring on June 30, 2030, with a renewal option for an additional ten years.
-The lease provides for rent escalations and the School is responsible for utilities, real estate taxes and other operating expenses.
+On September 1, 2010, the School entered into a non-cancelable operating lease for office and classroom space expiring on June 30, 2030, with an option to renew the lease for an additional ten years.
+The lease provides for rent escalations and the School is responsible for utilities, real estate taxes, and other operating expenses.
 The School is receiving a partial rent credit for the first 10 years of the lease.
 The School outlined a detailed 10 year capital improvement plan of approximately \$4,900,000 for renovation projects to both the interior and exterior of the building.